psppspnaik209/FFLocker/README.md

 - Use SSDs for both source and temporary storage
 - Ensure adequate free disk space (2x dataset size during encryption)
 - Close unnecessary applications to free up CPU cores
-- Use fast mode for large media files and archives
+- Ensure antivirus exclusions are configured properly

-**Remember: FFLocker provides strong encryption for sensitive data.
-Use responsibly and always maintain secure backups of important files.**
+**Remember: FFLocker provides military-grade encryption for sensitive data.
+Use responsibly and always maintain secure backups of important files.
+In the end your password determines the strength of this program**